Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Introduction

 We argue that achieving accurate and physically consistent 3D representation learning in the ERGB setting requires more than directly extending existing image-based frameworks.
 In particular, it is essential to explicitly model how scene radiance is transformed into actual sensor measurements through device-specific processes.
-For RGB cameras, this involves temporal integration and nonlinear camera response functions; for event cameras, this includes contrast thresholding, latency effects, and photometric quantization.
-Without accounting for these physical transformations, the rendered outputs of the learned model may not align with the supervision signals derived from input images and events, weakening the learning of scene geometry and appearance as shown in the lower half of \cref{fig:1}.
-Therefore, a sensor-physics grounded modeling of both RGB and event sensing pipelines is critical for fully exploiting the complementary information in ERGB data and achieving robust HDR and deblurring NVS performance.
+For RGB cameras, this involves temporal integration and non-linear camera response functions (CRF); for event cameras, this includes contrast thresholding, latency effects, and photometric quantization.
+Without accounting for these physical transformations, the rendered outputs of the learned model may not align with the supervision signals derived from input images and events, weakening the learning of actual scene geometry and appearance as shown in the lower half of \cref{fig:1}.
+Therefore, a sensor-physics grounded modeling of both RGB and event sensing pipelines is critical for fully exploiting the complementary information in ERGB data and achieving robust deblurring HDR NVS performance.

 In this paper, we present a novel framework that exploits \textbf{S}ingle-\textbf{E}xposure blurry images and corresponding \textbf{E}vents to enable sharp HDR NeRF reconstruction (\textbf{See-NeRF}).
-Specifically, built upon the physical imaging principles of RGB and event sensors, we adopt NeRF to focus on learning the actual radiance of the scene in the HDR domain and introduce two differentiable mapping fields: a pixel-wise RGB mapping field that models exposure integration and camera response, and an event mapping field that accounts for latency and photometric deviations in event generation.
-These modules align the predicted radiance with the sensor measurements and are jointly optimized with the NeRF network under the supervision of input images and events.
-By modeling the radiance-to-measurement process explicitly, See-NeRF can accurately reconstruct physically consistent, sharp HDR 3D representations.
-Experiments on synthetic and real datasets demonstrate that See-NeRF achieves state-of-the-art HDR and deblurring novel view synthesis results.
+Specifically, built upon the physical imaging principles of RGB and event sensors, we adopt NeRF to focus on learning the actual radiance of the scene in the HDR domain and introduce two differentiable CRF models: a 2D pixel-wise RGB CRF model that accounts for exposure integration and camera response function in image generation, and a novel event CRF model that accounts for latency and photometric deviations in event generation.
+These two modules align the predicted radiance with the sensor measurements and are jointly optimized with the NeRF network under the supervision of input images and events.
+By modeling the radiance-to-measurement process explicitly, See-NeRF can accurately reconstruct physically consistent, sharp HDR 3D representations, achieving state-of-the-art deblurring HDR NVS results on both public and collected datasets.
 Our contributions are summarized as follows:

 1) We propose See-NeRF, a sensor-physics grounded framework that uses events to compensate for the scene dynamics to learn a sharp HDR 3D representation from single-exposure blurry LDR images in extreme lighting scenes.